Women in Afghanistan: Communist era (1978–1992)

 The Communist government founded a center called Parwarishga-e-Watan, the National Nursery, to provide for orphans or illegitimate children, in which they were politically indoctrinated; they also founded cultural centers for the youth, in which young male and female party members were able to attend cultural activities and programs together.

-The fact that young adolescent boys and girls were able to socialize together and thus break sex segregation was provocating to the extreme for the social conservatives, who reviled these institutions as enterprises that promoted degeneracy, with one critic describing them:
+The fact that young adolescent boys and girls were able to socialize together and thus break sex segregation was provocative to the extreme for the social conservatives, who reviled these institutions as enterprises that promoted degeneracy, with one critic describing them:

-"Moral corruption and degradation was at its height after the so called Saur Revo-lution.
-An important meeting place of the young Parchamis–boys and girls–wasthe outhouses of the Bagh-e-Bala, Kabul.
-The Parchamis used to take pride in suchcorrupt practices and boasted to be belonging to an advanced society."
+"Moral corruption and degradation was at its height after the so called Saur Revolution.
+An important meeting place of the young Parchamis–boys and girls– was the outhouses of the Bagh-e-Bala, Kabul.
+The Parchamis used to take pride in such corrupt practices and boasted to be belonging to an advanced society."

 The conservative rural population came to regard the urban population as degenerate, partially because of the female emancipation, in which urban women mixed with men and participated in public life unveiled, and education for women, and by extension women's rights in general, came to be associated with Communism and atheism.

-According to Anthony Hyman, female emancipation was a part of the regime's policy and was introduced mainly to benefit the party rather for any humanist principle.
+Female emancipation was a part of the regime's policy, but according to Anthony Hyman it was introduced mainly to benefit the party rather for any humanist principle.
 With a few exceptions, such as Anahita Ratebzad, Masuma Esmati-Wardak and Salcha Faruq Etemadi, most women were active at the low and the middle level of party hierarchy rather than the top.
 During the Communist regime, thousands of urban women were recruited to the cadres and militias of the PDPA party and the Democratic Women's Organisation of Afghanistan, and trained in military combat against the Mujahideen, the Islamic guerillas, and there was a concern among urban women that the reactionary fundamentalists would topple the Communist regime and the women's rights it protected.

 The AWC came to symbolize women's rights in the eyes of many, who feared the sacrificing of the AWC in the national reconciliation talks which started in 1987.
 It is claimed that in 1991 around seven thousand women were in the institution of higher education and around 230,000 girls studying in schools around Afghanistan.
 There were around 190 female professors and 22,000 female teachers.

+During Communist rule throughout the 80s, women had pristine rights especially in cities, until the end of the Soviet-Afghan War.
+The withdrawal of troops resulted in a decline in modernised campaigns, which hinted an unforeseen future for women because of the civil war as Mohammad Najibullah was assassinated by the Taliban in September 1996 outside the Arg, Kabul.
+He was the last leader of Afghanistan that supported western campaigns and maintained freedom across the country.